-As the Rev David Boddy has now retired early due to ill health, all the parishes in the benefice are joining together to advertise the post with updated parish profiles, in the meantime with an interregnum contact the church wardens for information, or if you need to speak to a minister, the rural dean is Rev Jeremy Bishop , the rector of Carlton Colville phone 01502 565217 ; email JBishop@aol.com, The Rectory , Rectory Road Carlton Colville Lowestoft NR33 8BB
+As the Rev David Boddy has now retired early due to ill health, we are awaiting the induction of our new priest Rev Glen Brooks on 6th July, , in the meantime with an interregnum contact the church wardens for information, or if you need to speak to a minister, the rural dean is Rev Jeremy Bishop , the rector of Carlton Colville phone 01502 565217 ; email JBishop@aol.com, The Rectory , Rectory Road Carlton Colville Lowestoft NR33 8BB

 You are seeing this message instead because your browser has not loaded the program code to produce the map.